Introduction

 Install

-dependency packages.$ sudo apt install apt-transport-https gnupg2 -y
+apt-transport-httpsandgnupg2dependency packages.$ sudo apt install apt-transport-https gnupg2 -y -

 Download and add the Apache Cassandra GPG key to the server.